 For more information, read the full JIRA review.

-This power can be added to other platforms, but often relies on additional tools, costs and overhead of maintaining these connections to perform the same work that can be achieved with Asana’s workflow builder.
+This power can be added to other platforms, but it often relies on additional tools, costs and overhead associated with maintaining these connections to perform the same work that can be achieved with Asana’s workflow builder.